TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 start with setting up the one you use most.
 If you have access to more Azure DevOps environments, you can add them at any time.

+Click the **Add** button to start adding a connection.

+---
+id: add-connection-azure-devops
+title: Add the connection
+---

 You need to give the connection a **Name** first.
 If you configure more than one connection, this name is used to distinguish between them when you use the app.